 DOKUARTS shows the strengths, diversity, imagination and experimental nature of the documentary genre: from long-term observation to filmic essays, from compilation to homage films, creative documentaries by filmmakers and film documents are presented, which are characterised by their artistic or documentary quality.
 DOKUARTS promotes this valuable genre, and is unique in Europe for its stringent conceptual orientation.

-The international symposium held in parallel with the festival programme is developed from lines of inquiry innate to film and conceived with the aim of reflecting and matching art, science and philosophy – as it has done during the Recycled Cinema (2014), Architectures in Motion (2015) and Essaydox (2016) symposia.
+The international symposium held in parallel with the festival programme is developed from lines of inquiry innate to film and conceived with the aim of reflecting and matching art, science and philosophy – as it has done during the Recycled Cinema (2014), Architectures in Motion (2015), Essaydox (2016) and Beyond Format (2018) symposia.

 Every year DOKUARTS shows around 25 films from 15 countries, of which almost all are German premieres.
 The festival neither awards prizes nor includes a competition.
 All the filmmakers are invited to Berlin to discuss their films.